dahimbis/Hiya-Voice-Concierge/README.md

 With a single voice command, users can:
 - Check flight schedules and upcoming calendar events.
-- Send quick email or push notifications for follow-ups.
+- Send quick emails or push notifications for follow-ups.
 - Get reminders about work or personal tasks.
 - Continue working hands-free while the assistant manages background actions.

 **Goal:**
-Empower users to manage their day-to-day life, meetings, travel, and communication — through one intelligent, voice-controlled assistant that handles everything seamlessly.
+Empower users to manage their day-to-day life, meetings, travel, and communication through one intelligent, voice-controlled assistant that handles everything seamlessly.

 ---